wso2/carbon-polling-core/README.md

 # Welcome to WSO2 Carbon Polling Core
-This repository holds all the protocol handling implementations for C5 based products.
+This repository holds the components that perform polling operation for C5 based products.